-Gozo is the second largest island in the Maltese archipelago and is situated to the northwest of Malta, separated by the island of Comino and its Blue Lagoon.
+Gozo is the second largest island in the Maltese archipelago.
+It sits to the northwest of Malta, with the little island of Comino and its Blue Lagoon in between.

-Its capital, Victoria (Rabat in Maltese) is located in the centre of the island.
-Here you can find St George’s Basilica, nicknamed the “Golden Church” of Gozo because it is entirely covered with marble and golden stucco.
+Its capital, Victoria (Rabat in Maltese), is right in the centre of the island.
+This is where you will find St George’s Basilica, nicknamed the “Golden Church” of Gozo because it is covered from top to bottom in marble and golden stucco.

-Not forgetting the Citadel, a magnificent fortified city that dominates the town.
-It offers a 360-degree view of the surrounding villages and countryside.
-Built on a plateau, it served as a checkpoint for the Knights of St John to protect the inhabitants from enemy invasions.
+Then there is the Citadel, a wonderful fortified town that looks out over Victoria.
+From up here you get a 360-degree view of the surrounding villages and countryside.
+Built on a plateau, it once served as a lookout for the Knights of St John, who used it to protect the locals from enemy invasions.

-In the Citadel you can discover the Cathedral of Our Lady of the Assumption, built by the Maltese architect Lorenzo Gafà.
-There is also the Cathedral Museum, the Old Prison, the Archaeology Museum, the Folklore Museum, and the Natural History Museum.
+Inside the Citadel you can visit the Cathedral of Our Lady of the Assumption, built by the Maltese architect Lorenzo Gafà.
+There is also the Cathedral Museum, the Old Prison, the Archaeology Museum, the Folklore Museum and the Natural History Museum.

 Dwjera Bay

-This is where the Azure Window stood before it fell in 2017, a rocky arch that plunged into the sea and is a UNESCO World Heritage Site.
-But you can still discover the Fungus Rock, named after a mushroom discovered by the Knights of St John.
-Used as a remedy for various illnesses, only the noble families could benefit from it.
-The Knights even forbade access to the rock to preserve it.
+This is where the Azure Window stood before it collapsed in 2017, a rocky arch that dropped down into the sea and was a UNESCO World Heritage Site.
+You can still see the Fungus Rock, named after a mushroom that the Knights of St John discovered there.
+They used it as a remedy for various illnesses, and only the noble families were allowed it.
+The Knights even banned access to the rock to protect it.

-Despite the collapse of the Azure Window, you will have the opportunity to discover other arches on the archipelago, including the Wied il-Mielaħ Window, which is also in Gozo located in the village of Gharb.
+Even with the Azure Window gone, there are still other arches to discover across the archipelago, including the Wied il-Mielaħ Window, which is also in Gozo, in the village of Gharb.

 Inland Sea

-Inland Sea is a small bay connected to the sea by a tunnel of about 80m through the cliffs.
-It is possible to take boat trips to the many caves, from where you can see the colorful rocks and various fish.
+The Inland Sea is a small bay linked to the open sea by a tunnel of about 80m through the cliffs.
+You can take boat trips through it to the many caves, where you will see the colourful rocks and all sorts of fish.

 Blue Hole

-The Blue Hole is a water hole cut into the rocky coastline, connected to the sea by an underwater arch.
+The Blue Hole is a water hole cut into the rocky coastline and joined to the sea by an underwater arch.
 It is one of Malta’s most famous dive sites.

 Temples of Ggantija

-In the village of Xaghra, there is a complex of two megalithic temples dating from 3600-3000 BC, called Ggantija which means “Giant” in Maltese.
+In the village of Xaghra you will find a complex of two megalithic temples dating from 3600-3000 BC, called Ggantija, which means “Giant” in Maltese.

-The site consists of two temples: the southern and the northern.
-They form a vast site of more than 40 meters long and 6 meters high.
+The site is made up of two temples, the southern and the northern one.
+Together they cover a vast area more than 40 metres long and 6 metres high.

-According to Gozitan legend, only giants with incredible strength could have transported and assembled these enormous stones.
+According to Gozitan legend, only giants of incredible strength could have moved and put together stones this size.

 Listed as a UNESCO World Heritage Site, these temples are older than the pyramids of Egypt and the famous stones of Stonehenge.
-They are also the first free-standing stone buildings in the world.
+They are also the oldest free-standing stone buildings in the world.

 Xlendi Bay

-A former small fishing port, Ix-Xlendi is a bay with a calm and relaxed atmosphere where you can enjoy good fresh fish.
+Once a small fishing port, Ix-Xlendi is a bay with a calm, relaxed feel, where you can enjoy good fresh fish.

 Ta’Pinu Basilica

-The construction of the Ta’Pinu Basilica was completed in 1931.
-It is a place of pilgrimage for the Maltese and Gozitans.
+The Ta’Pinu Basilica was finished in 1931, and it is a place of pilgrimage for the Maltese and Gozitans.

-Its history began in 1883 when a woman from the village of Gharb heard the voice of the Virgin Mary in the chapel, which was the only building on the site at the time.
-Following this event, several miracles were performed and the inhabitants decided to honor the Virgin by building a larger church.
+Its story begins in 1883, when a woman from the village of Gharb heard the voice of the Virgin Mary in the chapel, which was the only building on the site at the time.
+After this, several miracles were said to have happened, and the locals decided to honour the Virgin by building a larger church.

-The original chapel is located behind the main altar.
+The original chapel still stands behind the main altar.

 Marsalforn salt pans

-To the west of Marsalforn are the Xwejni salt pans, which extend for almost 3km.
+To the west of Marsalforn are the Xwejni salt pans, which stretch on for almost 3km.

-These salt pans date back to Phoenician and Roman times, and are still worked by a few families today.
-The production of salt is passed on from generation to generation and is part of the Gozitan tradition.
+These salt pans go back to Phoenician and Roman times, and a few families still work them today.
+Salt-making here is passed down from one generation to the next and is part of Gozitan tradition.

 The beaches